-Resource Area Stadium Site 8 th Street Site TVA Site No Action Cumulative Impact Impact Reduction Measures Air Quality and Climate Change ociated with associated with associated with cumulative Use water for dust control when grading roads or clearing land. construction; negligible impacts associated with negligible impacts construction; negligible impacts associated with impacts Pave roadways and maintain them in a clean condition. operations. operations.
+Resource Area Stadium Site 8 th Street Site TVA Site No Action Cumulative Impact Impact Reduction Measures Air Quality and Climate Change associated with siated with associated with associated with cumulativ No significant cumulative Use water for dust control when grading roads or clearing land. construction; negligible impacts associated with construction; negligible impacts associated with operations. construction; negligible impacts associated with operations. impacts Pave roadways and maintain them in a clean condition. operations.
 Promptly remove spilled or tracked dirt or other materials from paved streets.
 Minimize the use and number of trips of heavy equipment.
 Maintain and tune all engines per manufacturer specifications to perform at USEPA certification levels, where applicable, and to perform at verified standards applicable to retrofit technologies.
 Encourage bids that include use of energy- and fuel-efficient fleets and best available control technology.
+Conduct periodic, unscheduled inspections to limit unnecessary idling and to ensure that construction equipment is properly maintained, tuned, and consistent with established specifications.
 Recycle construction debris to the maximum extent feasible.
 Plant shade trees in or near construction projects where feasible.
 Reduce construction-related trips of workers and equipment, including trucks.
-Noise impacts associated impacts associated with construction; negligible impacts Minor impacts associated with construction; negligible impacts associated with No impact No significant cumulative impacts such as scheduling construction noise within standard working hours, and using equipment noise controls (e.g., mufflers). associated with operations. associated with operations. operations.
-Adhere to OSHA regulations to reduce impact of noise on construction workers.
+Noise Minor to moderate impacts associated with construction; negligible impacts associated with Minor to moderate impacts associated with construction; negligible impacts associated with Minor impacts associated with construction; negligible impacts associated with No impact No significant cumulative impacts Implement standard noise control measures such as scheduling construction noise within standard working hours, and using equipment noise controls (e.g., mufflers).
+Adhere to OSHA regulations to reduce operations. operations. operations. impact of noise on construction workers.